Welcome!

 The Inspiration:

-When Elizabeth Taylor died, the La Peregrina, mounted on the diamond Cartier necklace, was sold at auction by Christies in 2011 to raise funds for the Elizabeth Taylor AIDS Foundation, which was established by Taylor to help provide direct services throughout the world for people living with AIDS.
-Christies estimated the value of La Peregrina to be between $2 million and $3 million, making Lot 12 the second highest valued lot of the auction.
-The only piece of her jewelry with a higher estimate is her famous diamond ring with an estimate of $2,5000,000 - $3,500,000.
-In a fitting tribute to the memory of Elizabeth Taylor, the auction of legendary jewels surpassed all expectations, with the sale of La Peregrina for $11,842,500 creating two new world auction records for a historic pearl and for a pearl jewel.
-The jewel is now in private ownership.
+AIDS Foundation, which Taylor established to provide direct services globally for people living with AIDS.
+Christie's estimated La Peregrina's value between $2 million and $3 million, making it the second highest-valued lot of the auction.
+The only piece with a higher estimate was Taylor's famous diamond ring, valued between $2.5 million and $3.5 million.
+In a fitting tribute to Taylor's legacy, the auction of her legendary jewels surpassed all expectations, with La Peregrina selling for $11,842,500.
+This sale set two new world auction records: one for a historic pearl and another for a pearl jewel.
+La Peregrina now resides in private ownership, continuing its journey through history.

 The Launch: